Q: What is included in the registration fees?

 A: Please send an email to the Director of Sponsorship/Advertising.

 Q: What are the rules for parking at Faubion Elementary?

-A: As a courtesy to our neighbors at Faubion Elementary and to assist with multiple after school programs, we have asked that CPYL parents adhere to the following parking requests at the school:
+A: As a courtesy to our neighbors at Faubion Elementary and to assist with multiple after school programs, we have asked that CPYL parents are asked to adhere to the following:

 Do NOT park in the rear of the school at any time during the week or weekends.